 The Events Committee

-This committee shall be responsible for developing, organizing, scheduling and executing all social activities for MHMA including but not limited to family nights, seminars and conferences etc.
+This committee shall be responsible for developing, organizing, scheduling, and executing all social activities for MHMA including but not limited to family nights, seminars, and conferences etc.

 The Community Relations Committee

 This committee shall be responsible for public relations and liaison with other Islamic and non-Islamic and interfaith organizations.
 It is also responsible for all activities involving various out-reach groups and media.